From Harlem to Antigua on Winter Break

 Rolling her zebra patterned carry-on along the path to our Antiguan homestay, OMS II Nora Martini couldn't help voicing what we were all thinking: "How is this place even real?"
 After nine hours of flying, we found ourselves surrounded by vibrant flowers and cottages that would be our home for a week.
 It was mesmerizing; and after storing our luggage we were ready to forget the freezing temperatures in New York and begin our adventure in Antigua, Guatemala.

-We were a group of ten students and one faculty member, Dr. Kamilah Ali, from Touro College of Osteopathic Medicine travelling over winter break to work at health clinics for underserved populations.
+We were a group of ten students and one faculty member, Dr. Kamilah Ali, from Touro College of Osteopathic Medicine traveling over winter break to work at health clinics for underserved populations.
 In a week, we organized four clinics with the help of a local EMT and physician.
 It was a fulfilling experience that helped us gain new cultural perspectives and medical knowledge through service.

 Our first stop was the headquarters of Maximo Nivel, the organization that planned our experience, where we received an enthusiastic welcome from incredibly friendly staff.
 We were given a brief orientation on the goals for the clinics, where to find the best local coffee, and told that a beautiful vista of the nearest volcano could be seen from the roof of Maximo Nivel.
 Before long, we were holding an impromptu photoshoot in front of Volcàn de Agua.